Raise your hand if you feel like an imposterWriten by Marketing Executive, Fiona Gardner

 If you’re feeling slightly out of your depth, it’s probably a good idea to speak to a colleague or your line manager.
 Let them know how you are feeling and why, they’ll likely list off all the reasons why how you are feeling is total rubbish.
 They’ll tell you that you have nothing to worry about and offer support on how to help you feel more settled.

 Keep a note of your achievements

 Recently two Irish men (not a joke) have told me that I should keep a folder of all the successes I have.
-This could consist of anything as simple as arranging a meeting with a useful contact; but should mainly include ‘good job’ emails from colleagues, glowing reviews and great achievements [in it].
+This could consist of anything as simple as arranging a meeting with a useful contacts; but should mainly include ‘good job’ emails from colleagues, glowing reviews, and great achievements [in it].
 The idea being that when you start doubting your abilities you can look at all your achievements and snap yourself out of your imposter state.
 It also helps when it comes to review time, that you can show your line manager the reason why they hired you in the first place.

 Build a group of supporters (Cheerleaders)

 This is quite a popular suggestion across the internet.
-It is suggested that you build a group of friends, family, mentors and colleagues that can cheer you on and offer career advice and support.
+It is suggested that you build a group of friends, family, mentors, and colleagues that can cheer you on and offer career advice and support.
 These people should be your cheerleaders, celebrating your successes when you aren’t sure if you’ve achieved anything.
-By including mentors or people you admire into this group you are also putting yourself in a great position to learn from those with more experience but in a way that your abilities shouldn’t feel threatened.
+By including mentors or people you admire in this group you are also putting yourself in a great position to learn from those with more experience but in a way that your abilities shouldn’t feel threatened.

-See, the thing people get wrong about recruiters is that all they want to do is get you a new job, when actually they are a great source of career advice.
+See, the thing people get wrong about recruiters is that all they want to do is get you a new job when actually they are a great source of career advice.
 The right recruiters can be cheerleaders too and you should utilise their knowledge to support you in feeling like the superstar you are.

 If you are looking for cheerleaders to help you banish your imposter syndrome, why don’t you reach out to a member of our team.